 To help make up for Snapchat’s lack of hands-free recording, we’ve compiled a few tips and tricks to help you get a little extra out of the app.

 Find Out What Song is Currently Playing

 Using Shazam, Snapchat can quickly detect which song you are listening to (as long as it’s not too obscure).
 The fastest way to use this feature is to simply press and hold the Snapchat viewfinder while a song is playing.
 The app should automatically come up with the song title.

 If that’s not working, you can press and hold on the viewfinder for a few seconds, until alternate lens options appear.
 Then, below those lenses, tap the Scan option, scroll to the left, and select the Music option.
 This will let the app know what you are trying to scan for rather than trying to conduct a general scan.

 It used to be that Snapchat Stories created in the app stayed in the app.
 Now, though, you can share your stories with anyone on any platform easily.
 Just press and hold on the story you want to share, tap Share when it appears, and send your stories wherever you want them to go!

 New Hands-Free Recording Solutions Are On The Way!

 These Android workarounds are less than ideal but Snapchat is apparently trialing hands-free recording so you may not need to use them for long.
-A piece in Mashable from last year said the company was testing hands-free recording for videos up to 60 seconds long.
+A piece from Mashable from last year said the company was testing hands-free recording for videos up to 60 seconds long.
 I haven’t heard anything since but if that’s an upcoming feature, we will all be able to get more creative on Snapchat – and that’s not a bad thing!

 Do you know of any other ways to record without holding the button on Snapchat?
 A more usable or elegant way to record without using the record button on Android?
 Tell us about them below if you do!